mandober/rust-debrief/rust/core/about-rust.md

 ## Features
 - Compiled: compiling to multiple targets and formats
 - Self-hosting compiler written in Rust, `rustc`, using LLVM as the back-end
-- Safe
 - Concurrent, parallel, system threads
 - UTF-8 encoded strings
+- Performance in the C range
 - FFI
-- Performance is comparable to C++
-- Zero Cost Abstractions (ZCA)
-- Choose Your Guarantees (CYG)
-- Pay only what you use

-## Guarantees
 - guaranteed memory safety
 - no data races
 - no dangling or wild or null pointers
 - safe by default (optional unsafety)

-## !Features (absent concepts)
 - no GC
 - no null
 - no exceptions
 - not oo
 - no classes, no fn overloading

+## More
-- The standard library, can be avoided
+- The standard library, can be omitted
 - small runtime code
 - built-in unit and integrated testing, assertions via macros
 - operator overloading